 Typically, the most frequent injuries runners suffer are blisters, muscle strains and soreness and respiratory colds.
 These minor injuries usually aren’t enough to slow you down significantly and often a day or two of reduced running or total layoff is sufficient to get you back into training.

 More severe injuries will require a totally different approach.
 Some injuries necessitate complete rest from running but allow a light form of cross-training.
 Other runner injuries—such as a stress fracture–are so severe that no training whatsoever can be done.
-Then, you must rehab the injury under the supervision of a medical professional.
+Then, you must rehab the injury under the supervision of a medical professional like a podiatrist.

 Again, some running injuries you can train through without undue risk.
 How you decide which injuries you can run through and which injuries you can’t, are crucial to getting to the starting line healthy.